-And there are thousands of other therapists all doing the same thing all over the world, and this has lead to the development of new methods of assessment and treatment for patients in persistant pain.
-Many therapists are now routinely assessing for the signs of central sensitisation, and have been trained to include new methods of assessment and treatment to those with persistent pain such as pain education, cognitive behavioural therapy and other self management strategies.
+And there are thousands of other therapists all doing the same thing all over the world, and this has lead to the development of new methods of assessment and treatment for patients in persistent pain.
+Many therapists are now routinely assess for the signs of central sensitisation, and other psychosocial factors contributing to symptoms, and have been trained to include new methods of treatment for those suffering with persistent pain such as cognitive behavioural therapy and other strategies.

 But… theres always a but!

-As much as I myself encourage this biopsychosocial approach in the management of all patients, I think we also need to be careful to ensure that the pendulum doesn’t swing too far, and that the pain science bandwagon doesn’t go careering too fast, too quickly out of control, and start to loose sight of the bio in biopsychosocial
+As much as I encourage this approach in the management of patients with persistent pain, I think we need to be careful to ensure that the pendulum doesn’t swing too far, and that the pain science bandwagon doesn’t go careering too fast, too quickly out of control, and we start to treat all those we see with pain as if they have persistent pain or even loose sight of the bio in biopsychosocial.

-I will admit, I did, for a bit, loose the bio, when I started learning about pain science and I’m not alone.
-I have discussed this issue with other more experienced, more rationale, far brighter therapists than me who have said the same thing.
-And I have seen how this can negatively affect our patients when therapists rule out the tissue or the biomechanics too quickly, too easily just because a pain doesn’t seem to present or respond in the way, or in the time frame they think it should.
+I will admit, I did, for a bit, loose the bio, when I started learning more about pain science and I’m not alone.
+I have discussed this issue with other experienced, rationale, far brighter therapists than me who have said the same thing.
+And I have seen how this can negatively affect our patients when us therapists rule out the tissue or the biomechanics too quickly, too easily, just because a pain doesn’t seem to present or respond in the way, or in the time frame they think it should.

-For example, I recently had a fit, healthy, active middle aged lady who told me her story of being quickly diagnosed with persistent pain by her physio and doctor after fracturing her fibula six months ago!
-She had the usual history of a broken ankle, fell down a step, went to A&E, had an x-ray, a simple undisplaced fibula fracture was diagnosed, she had her foot casted for a few weeks, had a follow up x-ray that confirmed union and was sent to physio for rehab.
+For example, I recently saw a fit, healthy, active middle aged lady in my clinic who told me her story of being quickly diagnosed with persistent pain by a physio and doctor after she fractured her ankle six months ago!
+She had the usual history of a nasty inversion injury and unable to weight bear, went to A&E, had an x-ray, got diagnosed simple undisplaced fibula fracture, had a cast placed on for a few weeks with a follow up x-ray that confirmed union and sent to physio for rehab.
 Simple, routine, nothing to it!

-Well not quite, she tells me that she just could not get her foot and ankle going again due to the pain becoming worse and worse the more she tried.
-Over the following months she was told that she had CRPS and chronic pain and was referred to a pain management service where she was told she would need extensive cognitive rehabilitation and medications for it.
+Well not quite, because she told me she just could not get her foot and ankle going again due to the pain becoming worse and worse the more she tried.
+Over the following months she was told quickly told that she had CRPS and chronic pain and was referred to a pain management service where she was told she would need extensive cognitive rehabilitation and pain medications.

-However, not fully convinced she decided to seek a second opinion still feeling something just wasn’t right with her foot and, to cut a long story short, a large osteochondral defect was found with a small loose body within her ankle joint, a second operation was performed, and her pain is now much better and she is progressing well.
+However, not fully convinced she decided to seek a second opinion as she felt something was just wasn’t right with her ankle and to cut a long story short a large osteochondral defect was found in her ankle with a loose body within her ankle joint.
+A small operation was performed and her pain and function were almost instantly better and she continues to progress well.

-Now this is just one example, and I’m sure, in fact I know, there are just as many, if not more patient stories that go the other way, eg patients in chronic persistant pain having unecessary surgery in a belief it would fix them only to find the pain is the same, or worse after!
+Now this is just one example, and I’m sure, in fact I know, there are just as many, if not more patient stories that go the other way, with patients in chronic persistent pain being told its due to faulty biomechanics, muscle imbalances, and even having unnecessary surgery in a belief it would fix them only to find their pain is the same, or worse after!

-But I just want to highlight that there are two sides to the pain coin, and that I have come across patients whose doctors and therapists have not fully considered or excluded that there maybe a structural or biomechanical factor for their pain.
+But I do want to highlight that there are two sides to every pain coin, and that I have come across patients whose doctors and therapists have not fully considered or excluded that there maybe a structural or biomechanical factor for their ongoing pain.

-I have also witnessed first hand some healthcare professionals using the ‘chronic pain’ tag simply because it is easier to ‘blame’ this than to exclude all the other possibilities!
+I have also seen and heard some healthcare professionals using the ‘chronic pain’ tag simply because it is easier to ‘blame’ this than to spend the time and use the brain power to exclude all the other possibilities!
 This is just lazy, sloppy, dangerous practice for which I have no tolerance for.

 So in summary, lets not be too quick in diagnosing our patients with chronic, persistent non structural pain.
 Lets not be too quick in blaming the brain for getting it ‘wrong’.
-Lets remember that pain is our highly sophisticated alarm system of potential threat, that has been developed and honed through thousands of years of evolution and is pretty damn good at doing its job.
+Lets remember that pain is a highly sophisticated process that has been developed and honed through thousands of years of evolution and is pretty damn good at doing its job.

-Yes ok, at times when this alarm system of potential threat does go ‘nuts’ or ‘squiffy’ or into ‘over drive’, but perhaps not as easily, nor as often as maybe some would like to think!
-Finally lets try not too loose sight of the bio in biopsychosocial, lets not let the pendulum swing too far one way and lets not let the pain science bandwagon run away from us all.
+Yes ok, at times, this alarm system does go ‘nuts’ or ‘squiffy’ or into ‘over drive’, but perhaps not as easily, nor as often as some would like to think!
+And finally lets try not too loose sight of the bio in biopsychosocial, and lets not let the pendulum swing too far one way and the pain science bandwagon run away from us all.

 As always thanks for reading